Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 Avoid Hot or Warm Sandwich Fillings

-If you have cooked sandwich fillings such as chicken, egg, bacon or roasted veg, let them completely cool before adding to your sandwich unless you intend to have a hot sandwich such as a hot roast chicken roll.
-Then fill your bread with steaming hot chicken and wrap in foil to keep it hot.
+Then, fill your bread with steaming hot chicken and wrap it in foil to keep it hot.
 We give you all the tips for keeping picnic food warm here.
 I would also suggest the inner toast method here.

-Adding warm ingredients to a sandwich will create condensation and in turn, soggy bread.
-Always use cold or room temperature ingredients.
+Adding warm ingredients to a sandwich will create condensation and, in turn, soggy bread.
+Always use cold or room-temperature ingredients.

 Looking for Chicken Sandwich Inspiration?
-We’ve got 20 chicken sandwich recipes here to suit every picnic occasion.
+We’ve got chicken sandwich recipes here to suit every picnic occasion.

 Condiments and Sandwich Construction Tips

-This is a tricky one as there are three schools of thought regarding condiments and soggy sandwiches.
+This is a tricky one, as there are three schools of thought regarding condiments and soggy sandwiches.

 - Then, there are the sandwich thrill-seekers who believe a hefty layer of condiment on the bread helps prevent sogginess.